Lasithih/vortex/README.md

 ### Frontend app
-To manage download jobs use the frontend app located in downloader-fe directory. **after running install.sh** Copy downloader-fe directory to a server
+To manage download jobs use the frontend app located in downloader-fe directory. **after running install.sh** Copy downloader-fe directory to a server.
+This will be done automatically if you select to install the frontend app when you run **install.sh**
 <br>

 ### Configurations